Lunexa-Project/Lunexa/README.md

 ## Supporting the project

 Lunexa thrives through the support of our community.
 If you wish to contribute, one of the simplest ways is by providing financial support.
-You can donate using Monero or Bitcoin by visiting donate.lunexa.org through a client that supports the OpenAlias standard.
+You can donate using Monero or Bitcoin by visiting donate.lunexa.co through a client that supports the OpenAlias standard.
 Alternatively, use the donate command within the command-line wallet and follow the instructions (type help in the wallet for guidance)

 Donations